drinkbird/drinkbird.github.io/_posts/blog/2017-10-18-not-invented-here.md

 # Reinventing the wheel is immoral

-In a previous story we discussed that [as engineers we are also stakeholders](http://blog.drinkbird.com/all-about-results) of the systems we work on, which means that we bear a significant amount of responsibility for ensuring their long-term success and prosperity.
+In a previous story we discussed that [as engineers we are also stakeholders](http://blog.drinkbird.com/all-about-results) of the systems we work on, which means that we bear much responsibility for ensuring their long-term success and prosperity.

 As we discussed, there are many common preconceptions about in-house implementations.
 We need to make sure that we are fully aware of them before affecting any relevant decisions in our team or organization.